History of Methadone

 to 'make every effort for the cure of addiction'.
 This concern

 led to the recall of the Committee on Drug Addiction in 1964.
-The

 second Brain report